 This verse reminds us that while cultural, gender, and racial distinctions exist, they should lead to understanding, not division.
 Ultimately, our value is derived from our taqwa- our consciousness of Allah- rather than our identities.

-But the challenge of honoring this divine standard while navigating complex social identities can lead to internal strife.
-It is here that we feel the burden of constantly shifting between roles—as if our identity has multiple faces, each emerging to meet the expectations of life’s intersections.
+But the challenge of honoring this while navigating complex identities can lead to internal strife.
+It is here that we feel the burden of constantly shifting between roles.
+As if our identity has multiple faces, each emerging to meet the different expectations of this Dunya.

 “Indeed, ˹it is˺ We ˹Who˺ created humankind and ˹fully˺ know what their souls whisper to them, and We are closer to them than ˹their˺ jugular vein.”